alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 Art, in contrast, is a more elusive domain.
 Extending this idea of compression to art, we can see parallels but also key differences.
 Science focuses on formally identifying and defining a compression rule by discovering new regularities in the data, essentially creating efficient, predictive models of reality.
 Art, on the other hand, is about presenting information in a uniquely compressed way, with an emphasis on novelty than strict prediction accuracy.

-My uncle didn't just recite a message, he compressed complex ideas about our relationship with Art using paintings and weighing scales.
-As an artist, his role was to carefully select and compress intricate meanings into a few bits (pixels on a painting, words in a poem, or other media).
+My uncle didn't just recite a message, he compressed complex ideas about our relationship with Art combining paintings and weighting scales.
+As an artist, his role was to carefully select and compress intricate meanings into a few bits (pixels on a painting, words in a poem, or the scenario of paintings and weighting scales).
 Our role as subjective observers is to decompress this information, extracting meaning from it.

 However, Art is inherently subjective, and this subjectivity is perhaps its most defining characteristic.
 What is subjectivity if we are treating art as compressed information?
 Subjectivity arises from the differences in the historical data and knowledge representation between the artist and the observer.